eis-group-opensource/vti-router/README.md

 NOTICE - CentOS7 sort sysctl files by file name, so names started with 01 - 049 run before system defaults (which has number 50).
 So we renamed our configs into 8N .

+As on 3-May-2017, we run 10 VTI routers with more then 40 tunnels, with AWS, AZURE and VTI/VTI, without a single glitch or failure.